wiktor-k/sequoia/sq/sq-usage.md

 EXAMPLES:

 # Encrypt a file using a certificate
-$ sq encrypt --recipient-cert romeo.pgp message.txt
+$ sq encrypt --recipient-file romeo.pgp message.txt

 # Encrypt a file creating a signature in the process
-$ sq encrypt --recipient-cert romeo.pgp --signer-file juliet.pgp message.txt
+$ sq encrypt --recipient-file romeo.pgp --signer-file juliet.pgp message.txt

 # Encrypt a file using a password
 $ sq encrypt --symmetric message.txt